I’m back from The Growth Conference 2018, which was held in Antwerp, Belgium.

 Oh, and I almost forgot – business cards are obsolete.
 Hardly anyone carried them and was surprised that I wasn’t just connecting with them on Linkedin.

 So, rethink your stationary strategy there!Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.